DinkyBalls.

 That commitment matters because great licensing programs do not just extend a brand.
 They keep it alive.

-But the bigger point is this: The next phase of pickleball is not just more paddles.
-It is brands that capture the culture.
+But the bigger point is this: The next phase of pickleball is not more paddles.
+It is brands that capture the culture; the personalities, the rituals, the feeling of belonging to something.
 That window is open now.
 It will not stay open forever.
 DinkyBalls is early enough to matter and developed enough to move.